cschnaars/FEC-Scraper-Toolbox/legacy/README.md

 # FEC Scraper Toolbox
-Note: This branch is being used to update the Toolbox to Python 3.4.

 The FEC Scraper Toolbox is a series of Python modules you can use to find and download electronically filed campaign finance reports housed on the Federal Election Commission website and load those reports into